 - Visiting www.hhs.gov/ocr/privacy/hipaa/complaints.

 I will not retaliate against you if you file a complaint about my privacy practices.

-EFFECTIVE DATE OF THIS NOTICE This notice went into effect on February 4, 2017.
+EFFECTIVE DATE OF THIS NOTICE This notice went into effect May 1, 2019.